Tomev/qcflow/docs/source/llms/llama-index/index.rst

             <div class="simple-card">
                 <a href="notebooks/llama_index_workflow_tutorial.html">
                     <div class="header">
-                        LlamaIndex Workflows with MLflow
+                        LlamaIndex Workflows with QCFlow
                     </div>
                     <p>
-                        Get started with MLflow and LLamaIndex by building a simple agentic Workflow.
+                        Get started with QCFlow and LLamaIndex by building a simple agentic Workflow.
 Learn how to log and load the Workflow for inference, as well as enable tracing for observability.
                     </p>
                 </a>
             </div>
             <div class="simple-card">
                 <a href="notebooks/llama_index_quickstart.html">
                     <div class="header">
-                        Building Index with MLflow
+                        Building Index with QCFlow
                     </div>
                     <p>
-                        Get started with MLflow and LlamaIndex by exploring the simplest possible index configuration of a VectorStoreIndex.
+                        Get started with QCFlow and LlamaIndex by exploring the simplest possible index configuration of a VectorStoreIndex.
                     </p>
                 </a>
             </div>